YA SCAVENGER HUNT!

 “Are you serious?
 I would never make that.”
 Mallory shivered at the thought.
 Their dad liked a fancy European soup brand, supposedly imported from France.
 The actual soup tasted like wet cat food.
 She and Blake called it Fancy Feast.
 Every now and then they heated up some Fancy Feast in a crystal bowl for him and then laughed like hyenas because he had no clue he was reenacting an actual cat food commercial.
 With his mane of white hair and bright blue eyes he even looked like the Fancy Feast cat.

-When they heard the side door slam, Blake nally came to life.
+When they heard the side door slam, Blake finally came to life.
 She sprinted up the stairs like someone had just shot the gun at the beginning of the two-hundred-yard dash, one of Blake’s top events.
 She rounded the corner right as their dad stomped into the living room.

 He glanced around the kitchen and bellowed, “Blake Alexandra Jones, get your butt down here this instant!”